kifumi/aqua-tutorials/chemistry/README.md

-# Qiskit AQUA Chemistry Tutorials, Samples and Input Files
+# Qiskit Aqua Chemistry Tutorials, Samples and Input Files

-This folder contains some Jupyter Notebook examples showing how to run chemistry experiments using in Qiskit AQUA Chemistry.
+This folder contains some Jupyter Notebook examples showing how to run chemistry experiments using in Qiskit Aqua Chemistry.
 There are also Python code files too as well as some hdf5 files containing saved molecular data that may be used in experiments.

 These example programs and notebooks show how to use the dictionary equivalent form of